 Want to know whether you will be travelling to an EU country?
 Currently, there are 27 countries in the EU: Austria, Belgium, Bulgaria, Croatia, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.

-Since 2021, when the Brexit transition period ended, Great Britain now has its own rules for pet travel, although they are very similar to those for EU countries, and its own animal health certificate.
-Northern Ireland though is counted as being part of the EU still for pet travel.
+Since 2021, when the Brexit transition period ended, Great Britain now has its own rules for pet travel, although they are very similar to those for EU countries, including its own animal health certificate.
+Northern Ireland though is still counted as being part of the EU for pet travel.

 To check out the full details on what’s required, including details for other countries, check out my complete guide to the vaccines and paperwork to travel to Europe with your dog.